junxit/us-congress-bills-115/bill.md

 ## § 8.
 Authorization of appropriations

 Section 13(b) of the Morris K. Udall and Stewart L. Udall Foundation Act (20 U.S.C.
-5609(b)) is amended by striking “fiscal years 2004 through 2008” and inserting “fiscal years 2019 through 2024”.
+5609(b)) is amended by striking “fiscal years 2004 through 2008” and inserting “fiscal years 2019 through 2022”.

+## § 9.
+Audit of the Foundation

+Not later than 2 years after the date of enactment of this Act, the Inspector General of the Department of the Interior shall conduct an audit of the Morris K. Udall and Stewart L. Udall Foundation.